Alcohol and memory loss

 - Not eating before consuming large quantities of alcohol.
 Drinking even a small or moderate amount on an empty stomach can result in an interval of time later in the day or evening where you simply cannot recall details of events, or even the events themselves

-Women are more prone than men to alcohol-influenced memory lapses and blackouts, simply because of metabolic differences between the sexes.
+As well as suffering from other alcohol abuse symptoms, women are more prone than men to alcohol-influenced memory lapses and blackouts, simply because of metabolic differences between the sexes.

 To avoid alcohol-caused blackouts, you can use a strategy: